Local Legends on the Bench

 Dean Henderson -- started as the football coach at Venango.
 He said the basketball coach at the time (Keith Lane) wouldn't allow his players to play football, so when Lane left, Henderson asked for the basketball job and was very successful, winning two District 10 titles.
 Even though his heart was still with football, the Oil City High and Slippery Rock grad left VC for Cambridge Springs, still hoping for that big football job.
 But he ended up staying in Crawford County, also coaching the Saegertown boys and the Meadville girls in hoops.
 As of 2006, he had more than 400 coaching victories.

-Father John Weibel -- He gave up cigarettes for Tootsy Roll pops a la Kojak on TV, but was also noted for his coaching successes, especially early on at VC, where his teams won several District 10 crowns before claiming "the big one" in 1980.
-He started as the golf coach in 1972, and was at the school for 21 years (English teacher) before being transferred to Coudersport.
+Father John Weibel -- He gave up cigarettes for Tootsy Roll pops a la Kojak on TV, but was also noted for his coaching successes, especially early on at VC, where his teams won two District 10 crowns and claiming "the big one" in 1980.
+He started as the golf coach in 1972, and began coaching girls basketball in 1977.
+His teams were 184-46 through 1984.
+A 48-42 victory over Warren on Dec.
+27, 1985, gave him his 200th coaching victory.
+He was at the school for 21 years (English teacher, AD, assistant headmaster) before being transferred to St. Eulalia in Coudersport and its mission, St. Augustine in Austin, in June 1993.
 Father Weibel died unexpectedly in 2005.

 Roy Sanner -- A motorcycle accident claimed the life of Sanner in 2009 at the age of 53.
 He was serving as girls basketball coach and athletic director at the Grove at the time of his death.
 The former Cranberry High scoring machine accumulated most of his coaching wins as the boys coach at Rocky Grove.